USS Cayuga (LST-1186): Design and description

 The Newport class were larger and faster than previous LSTs and were able to transport tanks, heavy vehicles and engineer groups and supplies that were too large for helicopters or smaller landing craft to carry.
 The LSTs have a ramp forward of the superstructure that connects the lower tank deck with the main deck and a passage large enough to allow access to the parking area amidships.
-The vessels are also equipped with a stern gate to allow the unloading of amphibious vehicles directly into the water or to unload onto a utility landing craft (LCU) or pier.
+The vessels are also equipped with a stern gate to allow the unloading of amphibious vehicles directly into the water or to unload onto a landing craft utility (LCU) or pier.
 At either end of the tank deck there is a 30 ft turntable that permits vehicles to turn around without having to reverse.
 The Newport class has the capacity for 500 LT of vehicles, 19000 ft2 of cargo area and could carry up to 431 troops.
 The vessels also have davits for four vehicle and personnel landing craft (LCVPs) and could carry four pontoon causeway sections along the sides of the hull.

 Cayuga was initially armed with four Mark 33 3 in/50 caliber guns in two twin turrets.
 The vessel was equipped with two Mk 63 gun control fire systems (GCFS) for the 3-inch guns, but these were removed in 1977–1978.
 The ship also had SPS-10 surface search radar.
 Atop the stern gate, the vessels mounted a helicopter deck.
 They had a maximum complement of 213 including 11 officers.